 After Pastor Manuel was executed, things changed.
 Some family members began urging the mission to pay the ransom secretly.
 When the executive committee reaffirmed the board policy, those family members, with the help of the pastor of Mark's home church, began to raise the money.
 They began trying to contact the terrorists on their own, and they also called upon the United States government to urge the Philippine government to seek Mark's release.
 Some of the church members, unhappy with the executive committee's position, said they would withdraw their financial support if the mission did not negotiate to save Mark's life.
 They also contacted people in other churches, who also phoned the mission office to express their concern for Mark Hanson's life.

-The U.S. State Department contacted the mission, urging it not to pay the ransom.
+The U.S. State Department contacted the mission organization, urging it not to pay the ransom.
 It offered to assist the mission board by working with the Philippine government.
 The mission board, wishing to avoid close identification with the United States government, asked the State Department to wait.

 When the news media heard of the kidnapping, reports began to appear seeming to brand all Muslims as fanatics and terrorists, and calling on the government of the United States to offer commandos to the Philippine regime to recapture missionary Hanson.
 Despite the mission board's pleas that the press keep silent so as not to antagonize the kidnappers and other Muslims, inflammatory articles continued to appear in the local media.

 The executive committee kept in contact with the kidnappers through its field director in the Philippines and tried to negotiate a peaceful settlement.
 The kidnappers remained adamant in their demands: the mission would have to pay the money and leave the area.
 If they refused, there would be other reprisals.
 No missionary would be safe.